Clinical UM Guideline

 |Subject:||Penile Prosthesis Implantation|

-Use of a penile prosthesis is an established technique for treating male impotence or erectile dysfunction (ED) due to neurogenic or vasculogenic causes.
-This document addresses the criteria for implantation of a penile prosthesis.
+This document addresses the use criteria for implantation of a penile prosthesis, which is an established technique for treating male impotence or erectile dysfunction (ED) due to neurogenic or vasculogenic causes.

 The implantation of a penile prosthesis is considered medically necessary for individuals who have NOT responded to intracavernosal injection, intra-urethral medications, a vacuum constriction device and oral medications, or such treatment is not acceptable to the individual or his partner AND who meet one of the following criteria: